Dai’s story: “Taking part in research like this is a no brainer”

 “Due to the results of my sentinel node biopsy, they told me that I qualified for immunotherapy treatment.
 I was transferred to The Royal Marsden in July under the care of Professors Samra Turajlic and James Larkin and I started undergoing immunotherapy treatment, called Pembrolizumab, almost straight away.”

 “They told me this would be a type of Adjuvant therapy (which is often used after primary treatments, such as surgery, to lessen the chance of cancer coming back).
-I have it every six weeks at Chelsea.”
+I had it every six weeks at Chelsea.”

 Joining the EXACT trial